 The making of woven cloth is at the core of my artistic practice.
 In my work I use both the industrial Jacquard loom and the traditional hand loom in parallel research.
 This connective process activates both my textiles and structures to exploit their potential for sculptural surfaces and forms.
 My investigation into weaving and textiles is inspired by the qualities inherent in their structure, production, design, craft, and history.
 My work involves the reinvention of manufactured materials and familiar textiles such as corduroy.
 I create work that is based in place and material research using mainly recycled and repurposed materials I find or create.

 I have been researching weft cut textiles including corduroy and fustian.
 Fustian is a fabric made by weaving two or more sets of wefts, or fillings.
-The word has come to denote a class of heavy cotton fabrics, some of which have pile surfaces, including moleskin, velveteen, and later renamed and rebranded as corduroy.
+The word has come to represent a class of heavy cotton fabrics, some of which have pile surfaces, including moleskin, velveteen, and later renamed and rebranded as corduroy.
 In all fustians one of the sets of filling yarns is made up of floats (yarns that skip over two or more adjacent warp yarns).
 When a pile fabric is desired, the weft floats must be cut.

 My goal is to bring the artists hand and contemporary sensibility to the process of fustian cutting and weaving.
 I find inspiration in repurposing and the reinvention of a variety of industrial and machine-made materials I can integrate into my work.
 The ubiquitous nature of the materials I use are interesting to me because they usually defy desire and beauty: cotton, re-purposed plastic tape and gimp, recycled polyester, industrial dyed feathers, retro-reflective safety tape, phosphorescent and holographic tapes.